iffyio/iffyio.github.io/_posts/2019-06-27-linux-namespaces-part-1.md

 lrwxrwxrwx 1 iffy iffy 0 May 18 12:53 uts -> uts:[4026531838]
 {% endhighlight %}

-You can open a second terminal and run the same command and it should give you the exact same output - this is because, as we mentioned earlier, a process must belong some namespace and unless we explicitly specify which ones, Linux adds it as a member to the default namespaces.
+You can open a second terminal and run the same command and it should give you the exact same output - this is because, as we mentioned earlier, a process must belong to some namespace and unless we explicitly specify which ones, Linux adds it as a member to the default namespaces.
 \\
 \\